What is the purpose of the Harmony CDD?

 The Series 2001 Bonds were refinanced in 2014, and the Series 2004 Bonds were refinanced in 2015, resulting in annual debt service (interest payment) savings; monies of which were set aside to pay down the District’s street lighting liabilities.

 For those home owners choosing not to pay down the debt assessment early, you will pay this assessment only for the period of time that you own your home, or until 2032 (for Series 2001 original issue, now Series 2014 refinanced issue) or 2036 (for Series 2004 original issue, now Series 2015 refinanced issue), whichever is sooner.
-If you sell your home before the District bonds are paid off, the next owner becomes responsible for paying the remaining share of the cost of the infrastructure and facilities.
+If you sell your home before the District Bonds are paid off, the next owner becomes responsible for paying the remaining share of the cost of the infrastructure and facilities.

 The operations & maintenance assessment may vary based upon the general fund budget adopted each year after an advertised, public hearing.
-The District operates in the same fiscal year (FY) as other governmental entities, which year begins October 1st and ends September 30th of the following year.
-The budget also shows the maintenance assessments by product type.
+The District operates in the same fiscal year (FY) as other governmental entities, which year begins October 1st & ends September 30th of the following year.
+The budget shows the maintenance assessments by product type.

 Combining the debt component with the operations & maintenance component yields the total non-ad valorem assessments included on your annual real estate tax bill.